-03.123; 03.13253; 03.223; 03.23253; 06.34 09.14; 09.2211; 09.422 Formatted: Font: Not Bold Formatted: Font: Not Bold RECOMMEND: THE 2013 GENERAL ASSEMBLY AMENDED KRS 159.010 TO ALLOW DISTRICTS TO SET THE DROP-OUT AGE AT 18 NO LATER THAN THE 2017-2018 SCHOOL YEAR.
+03.123; 03.13253; 03.223; 03.23253; 06.34

+09.14; 09.2211; 09.422

+Formatted: Font: Not Bold

+Formatted: Font: Not Bold

+RECOMMEND: THE 2013 GENERAL ASSEMBLY AMENDED KRS 159.010 TO ALLOW DISTRICTS TO SET THE DROP-OUT AGE AT 18 NO LATER THAN THE 2017-2018 SCHOOL YEAR.
 BEGINNING WITH THE 2017-2018 SCHOOL YEAR, DRIVER'S LICENSE REVOCATION WILL ONLY APPLY TO THOSE WHO ACCUMULATE NINE (9) UNEXCUSED ABSENCES FOR THE PRECEDING SEMESTER.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+STUDENTS 09.4294

-FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.4294 Driver's License Revocation Students who are sixteen (16) or seventeen (17) years old who become academically deficient or deficient in attendance shall be reported to the Transportation Cabinet for driver's license, permit or driving privilege revocation.
-The District shall report at the accumulation of nine (9) unexcused absences.
-ACADEMIC AND ATTENDANCE DEFICIENCIES Academic and attendance deficiencies for students age sixteen (16) or seventeen (17) enrolled in regular, alternative, part-time, and special education programs shall be defined as follows: - 1.
-They shall be deemed academically deficient if they have not received passing grades in at least four (4) courses, or the equivalent of four (4) courses, taken in the preceding semester. - They shall be deemed deficient in attendance when they drop out of school or accumulate nine (9) unexcused absences for the preceding semester.
+Driver's License Revocation

+Students who are sixteen (16) or seventeen (17) years old who become academically deficient or deficient in attendance shall be reported to the Transportation Cabinet for driver's license, permit or driving privilege revocation.1

+ACADEMIC AND ATTENDANCE DEFICIENCIES

+Academic and attendance deficiencies for students age sixteen (16) or seventeen (17) enrolled in regular, alternative, part-time, and special education programs shall be defined as follows:

+- They shall be deemed academically deficient if they have not received passing grades in at least four (4) courses, or the equivalent of four (4) courses, taken in the preceding semester.

+- They shall be deemed deficient in attendance when they drop out of school or accumulate nine (9) unexcused absences for the preceding semester.
 Suspensions shall be considered unexcused absences.

-REINSTATEMENT OF DRIVING PRIVILEGE Students whose driving permits are revoked, but later meet the statutory standards for reinstatement, must then apply to the Director of Pupil Personnel to have their standing confirmed.
+REINSTATEMENT OF DRIVING PRIVILEGE

+Students whose driving permits are revoked, but later meet the statutory standards for reinstatement, must then apply to the Director of Pupil Personnel to have their standing confirmed.
 The District shall make the required report to the appropriate agency.

 REFERENCES:

-1KRS 159.051, KRS 186.470 601 KAR 13:070; 704 KAR 7:050 Student Discipline Guidelines -OAG 77-419 RELATED POLICIES:
+1KRS 159.051, KRS 186.470 601 KAR 13:070; 704 KAR 7:050 Student Discipline Guidelines RELATED POLICIES: